awsdocs/aws-cdk-guide/v2/tokens.md

 **Note**
 You'll hardly ever work directly with the `IResolvable` interface\.
 You will most likely only see string\-encoded versions of tokens\.

 Other functions typically only accept arguments of basic types, such as `string` or `number`\.
-To use tokens in these cases, you can encode them into one of three types using static methods on the [cdk\.Token](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html) class\.
+To use tokens in these cases, you can encode them into one of three types by using static methods on the [cdk\.Token](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html) class\.
 + [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrstringvalue-options](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrstringvalue-options) to generate a string encoding \(or call `.toString()` on the token object\)
 + [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrlistvalue-options](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrlistvalue-options) to generate a list encoding
 + [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrnumbervalue](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrnumbervalue) to generate a numeric encoding